Thoracic Surgery Fellowship

 Spectrum Health has the highest-volume cardiac surgery program in Michigan.
-In 2015, we performed nearly 1,500* open heart surgeries.
+To see our latest outcomes and quality data, download our 2018 heart, lung and vascular outcomes report.
 Fellows enjoy opportunities to learn in a state-of-the-art facility providing innovative cardiovascular care.
 From open heart surgery and transplant to minimally invasive interventions, our physicians and clinical teams are experienced in blending individualized patient plans with a complete dedication to quality outcomes.

 |Extracorporeal Membrane Oxygenation (ECMO)|

 Fellows participate in outpatient clinics half day per week and take call during the entire three years.
 Call is Q4 weekdays and Q4 weekends.
 The below rotation schedule is a suggested two year schedule:

 - Pediatric/congenital heart: 3 blocks

 Education has been a long-standing mission of Spectrum Health/Michigan State University and Spectrum Health/Frederik Meijer Heart and Vascular Institute.
 Faculty have designed a dedicated lecture series designed for fellows addressing basic management of all aspects of cardiology specifically geared towards fellows during their first few months of training.
 In addition, the faculty has a list of conferences throughout the year that fellows, attendings and staff are expected to attend.